 1. Set up a regular reading routine:

-Parents must also encourage their child to start reading on their own from an early age so as to build their confidence and have a command over the language.
+Parents must also encourage their children to start reading on their own from an early age so as to build their confidence and have a command over the language.
 It will also encourage them to read without your assistance at the Best Co-ed Boarding School in India.
 But parents must allow them to do so in an environment where they are still able to help them to make them understand unfamiliar or difficult words.

 2. Help your child to find books that they love:

 Books related to mysteries, drama, science fiction, and adventure stories are especially popular among young children.
-If a parent feels that their child is wildly interested about animals, space, or sports, they should try offering them books from the library of the Best Co-ed Residential School in Dehradun.
+If a parent feels that their child is wildly interested in animals, space, or sports, they should try offering them books from the library of the Best Co-ed Residential School in Dehradun.

 3. Make them read things outside their books: